 Graduates should qualify for employment as electronics engineering technician, field service technician, instrumentation technician, maintenance technician, electronic tester, electronic systems integrator, bench technician, and production control technician.

 Coastal Carolina Community College offers an Associate in Applied Science, a Diploma, and three Certificates.
-The appropriate course work for each is listed below.
+The appropriate coursework for each is listed below.
 This has been identified as a limited enrollment program and may involve certain deadlines.
 See an academic counselor for more information.

 Awards Available – See Course Requirements below.